How it works

 To make the most of being part of the Energy Local Club, you’ll need to shift your electricity use:

-Electricity provided from local generation schemes will be, for example, only 8p per kWh which is lower than typical electricity supply tariffs.
 Each household will be different, but we estimate you’ll be able to save between 10% – 30% on your electricity bill.
-The tariffs when Energy Local Crickhowell is formed may be different to this example.
+The tariffs above will apply when the Energy Local Crickhowell Club is formed.

 How to join the club

 Consumers with a domestic meter and small businesses supplied from the Crickhowell substation can apply to join the club; the area served includes Cwmdu, Tretower, parts of Llangynidr, Crickhowell, Llangattock (including Ffawyddog and Hillside), Llanbedr, and parts of Llangenny and Glangrwyney.